Meniscus tear: traumatic or degenerative?

 • Pain when climbing stairs or squatting

-Medical history (patient interview)
+Anamnesis (patient interview)

 👉 Important:

-• Acute trauma and sudden pain indicate a traumatic meniscus tear.
+• Acute trauma and sudden pain indicate a traumatic meniscus tear .

 Clinical examination

-The doctor checks the knee joint for:
+The doctor examines the knee joint for:

 • Swelling (joint effusion)

-• Mobility (extension and flexion limitations)
+• Mobility (extension and flexion restriction)

 • Pressure pain along the joint line

-In addition, targeted meniscus tests are used:
+Additionally, targeted meniscus tests are employed:

 - McMurray test

-- Apley grinding test
+- Apley Grinding Test

-- Steinmann I and II tests
+- Steinmann I and II test

 👉 Note: